HajMichal/Ridea-Rem/README.md

 <br/>

  ### 📖 Tech Stack:

 - T3 stack ( trpc, React, Next-Auth, Prisma, zustand as state menager, TailwindCSS )
 - Vercel,
 - AWS S3 Bucket / PostgresSQL hosted on VM

 > [!NOTE]
+>
+> ~ I'm currently migrating everything from AWS to Postgres
+>
->Data storage was divided into two services:
+> Data storage was divided into two services:
 > - AWS s3 bucket to store the file with data necessary for calculations and files to  download,
 > - PostgresSQL for user data.